Lion in a dream walking through golden savanna grass with flowing mane and serene gaze

 He walks.
 Calmly, without hurry.
 His mane moves.
 There is no anxiety in him about how he appears or what others think.
 He simply is — and that is enough.

-Your Inner Sage speaks through this image — through the archetype of true dignity, the part that knows: real strength needs no demonstration.
+Your Inner Sage speaks through this image: the part for which real strength needs no demonstration.
 A majestic lion stands for that aspect of your nature that can simply be itself — without apology and without explanation.

 Ask yourself: “Is there an area of my life where I make myself small — where I lack the lion’s quiet dignity?
 What would change if I entered it with the same ease with which a lion moves through the savanna?”

 Astrological note: A majestic lion evokes the Sun in Leo or in the 5th house, or Jupiter transiting through the 5th house.
-Leo with an emphasis on the Sun embodies this archetype directly.
+Leos with an emphasis on the Sun embody this archetype directly.
 If the transiting Sun is now in Leo, or Jupiter is in your 5th house — your natural sovereignty shines brightly.

 He lunges.
 Or roars — and you feel the ground vibrate.
 The fear is sharp and total.
 No time to think: only to react.